TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-gen1-backup-serverdumpissuesmysqldumpmydumper.md

   ownershipid="AzureData_AzureDatabaseforMySQL" />
 # Issues with backup using mysqldump and myDumper

-You can back up your databases using `mysqldump` and `myDumper` and then restore the databases to Azure Database for [MySQL - Single Server](https://docs.microsoft.com/azure/mysql/howto-manage-firewall-using-portal) or [Flexible Server](https://docs.microsoft.com/azure/mysql/flexible-server/how-to-manage-firewall-portal#create-a-firewall-rule-after-server-is-created).
+You can back up your databases by using `mysqldump` and `myDumper` and then restore the databases to Azure Database for [MySQL - Single Server](https://docs.microsoft.com/azure/mysql/howto-manage-firewall-using-portal) or [Flexible Server](https://docs.microsoft.com/azure/mysql/flexible-server/how-to-manage-firewall-portal#create-a-firewall-rule-after-server-is-created).

-## Fix it yourself
+## Resolve common error messages

-* I see an error like **"MySQL has gone away"** or **"Lost connection to MySQL server during query"** during backup.<br>
+* I see an error message like **"MySQL has gone away"** or **"Lost connection to MySQL server during query"** during backup.<br>

   To resolve the error, increase the `max_allowed_packet`, `net_write_timeout`, and `net_read_timeout` values to appropriate levels.